ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-tables.md

 -   Scope: `token factory ID`
 -   Key: `authorized_minter`

-The table stores information about token minters permitted by token factories asset managers or other authorized minters to issue tokens.
+The table stores information about token minters permitted by uniq factories asset managers or other authorized minters to issue tokens.

 | Fields            | Type        | Description                                          |
 | ----------------- | ----------- | ---------------------------------------------------- |